Humanitarian Project in Falkland, Red Cross begins contacts in Buenos Aires

 The Plan Humanitarian Project is a milestone and provides an exceptional example to the world of the International Humanitarian Law and of the benefit of having a neutral participant, impartial and independent such as the International Committee of the Red Cross to facilitate and proceed with these operations.

-Mr Charbonnier travelled to Buenos Aires with the head of the Regional ICRC delegation for Argentina, Brazil, Chile, Paraguay and Uruguay, Alexandre Formissano and with the representation of the regional delegation for Argentina, Gabriel Valladares.
+Mr Carbonnier travelled to Buenos Aires with the head of the Regional ICRC delegation for Argentina, Brazil, Chile, Paraguay and Uruguay, Alexandre Formissano and with the representation of the regional delegation for Argentina, Gabriel Valladares.

 Top CommentsDisclaimer & comment rules